glentakahashi/dotfiles/README.md

 Not guaranteed to work...

-TODO: cleanup plugins and stuff
+TODO:
-      set up jj to be ESC
+* set up kj to be ESC
+* remove dependencies for spf13 and oh my zsh